Security-Onion-Solutions/securityonion-docs/cases.rst

 Cases
 =====

 Starting in Security Onion 2.3.100, we have a new Cases interface for case management.
-It allows you to manage your cases from start to finish including escalating logs from :ref:`alerts` and :ref:`hunt`, assigning analysts, commenting, adding attachments, and tracking observables.
+It allows you to escalate logs from :ref:`alerts`, :ref:`dashboards`, and :ref:`hunt`, and then assign analysts, add comments and attachments, and track observables.
 Check out our Cases video at https://youtu.be/y_kr_hrtqVc!

 Installation
 ------------